MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   - (Q5_9CWTULR-Robin_nano35)     Q5 with 4xTMC2209.
   - (QQS)U9rTULR16-SKR14_firmware QQS with SKRv1.4 Board with emulation LCD (Marlin Mode)

+  # 2. SETTINGS THE PRINTER.

   ## HELP - PROCEDURE - TIPS
   After the flash, you must **RESET** your printer!!
-  - By menu: "Configuration/AdvancedSettings/IniatizeEEPROM"
+  - By menu: "Configuration/AdvancedSettings/InitializeEEPROM"
   - By terminal: M502, then M501 and M500.

   Now ready to start a calibration.

-  ## Delta Calibration
+  # 2.1.
+Delta Calibration.
   **Perform a Delta Calibration:**
   - By menu: "Configuration/Delta_Calibration/AutoCalibration"
   - by terminal: G33 or G33 V3 (5/8 iterations).